aagsi/sfs/README.md

 # sfsRoot

-sfsRoot is a FairRoot-based software inspired by R3BRoot [https://github.com/R3BRootGroup/R3BRoot] for the experimental analysis of HISPEC/DESPEC nuclear physics experiments.
+sfsRoot is a FairRoot-based software inspired by C4Root [https://github.com/cej25/c4Root] for the  Super-FRS  analysis and monitoring.

-Contact: calum.e.jones@gmail.com
+Contact: a.ali@gsi.de

 Development:
-* Calum Eoin Jones
-* Johan Emil Linnestad Larsson
-* Jeroen Peter Bormans
-* Nicolas James Hubbard
-* Elisa Maria Gandolfo
+* Ahmed Ali
-* Kathrin Wimmer
+* Stephane Pietri

 Documentation on the usage of this software is currently in progress.
 Basic instructions are otherwise provided below.